blazejsewera/blog/src/pages/second-brain.md

 The same goes for the projects you've already finished.
-Take a glance if some notes would be useful for some future projects and organize those notes, but put all the rest in an archive.
+Take a glance if some notes would be useful for some future projects and organize those, but put all the rest in an archive.
 Move on with your projects, work, knowledge, and life.

 Moving inactive notes to archive will make your workspace cleaner, which in turn will help you focus on your present goals instead of going through a bunch of old notes.[^move-to-archive]

-Remember, you can always search through all your notes and if something interesting pops up in your archived ones, you can always move or copy them to your current set of notes.
+Remember, you can always search through all your notes and if something interesting pops up in your archived ones, you can always move or copy them to your working directory.

 [^move-to-archive]: T. Forte, Building a Second Brain: A Proven Method to Organise Your Digital Life and Unlock Your Creative Potential.
 Profile, 2022. (pp. 102-108).